Rider Report #8

 The surface of the road is gravel and sand.
 Heavy or prolonged rain can cause local flash floods that cover the road with water or wash out culverts or bridges.
 The road goes narrower every time, with a succession of one lane tunnels.
 These were hand cut out of the mountain and some of them were very narrow, needing a steady hand on the wheel to negotiate.
 There are vertigo-inducing depths of up to 1000m.
 The harrowing road snakes along a path hewn out of sheer rock, over a precipitous gorge and passes through 35 unlit tunnels, hand-cut through solid stone.”

 I must say that El canon Del pato was a bad ass tough road to ride, but at least it was paved.
-Kelsey and I would later find the next 3-4 days riding the roughest road in the wild dirt, gravel, scary, life threatening terrain, we rode on the side of a super high mountain.
+I would later find the next 3-4 days riding the roughest road in the wild dirt, gravel, scary, life threatening terrain, we rode on the side of a super high mountain at 11,000 to 12,000 feet in altitude.
 I dropped my bike a few times and my body that did not see a gym for 2 months prior to the run was quickly wearing down.

 This is a Charity Run: